 With the creation of widely popular podcasts like “Serial”, which focus on true crime stories and point out holes in convictions, the criminal justice system and the very real possibility of unjustly incarcerating innocent people have come to the forefront of people’s minds.
 But these podcasts and documentaries are not just entertainment—they are real stories of real people who have really suffered.

 Wrongful convictions affect real people, confining them to prison for crimes that they didn’t commit or that may not have ever actually happened.
 But there is hope.
-Organizations like the Oklahoma Justice League and wrongful conviction attorneys like the team at Norwood Law Firm in Tulsa work to advocate and provide legal representation for the wrongfully convicted in Oklahoma.
-Keep reading to learn more about why wrongful convictions happen and what the Oklahoma Justice League and Norwood Law Firm are doing to help.
+Wrongful conviction attorneys like the team at Norwood Law Firm in Tulsa work to advocate and provide legal representation for the wrongfully convicted in Oklahoma.
+Keep reading to learn more about why wrongful convictions happen and what Norwood Law Firm is doing to help.

 What Is a Wrongful Conviction and Why Do Wrongful Convictions Happen?